notexactlyawe/cameronmacleod.com/content/pages/projects.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/LZ7THTB88AE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 [Spanish version](https://www.youtube.com/watch?v=KMMHJch77dk)

 Shazam released a paper in 2003 on how their algorithm worked.
 Shazam is fascinating to me and so I set out trying to replicate the paper's algorithm in Python.
-I never quite finished the project, but I gave a talk on it at EuroPython 2016.
+I gave a talk on the project at EuroPython 2016.
+I also published [an explanation](/blog/how-does-shazam-work) on how it works.